cawilsonvitro/inst_code/readme.md

 (last) remove Any typing
 (last) update gitignore
-package up the file manager and tcp client and other packages want most into packages add way to auto select or have user select which hall system we are going to use code both

-get eptoc bus

 add to setup.py:
     adjust venv pyvevn.cfg to target exe

 get setup working with windows 11 computers

 need to get sql server better